-The Tapawera hop garden soils comprise alluvial silt and sandy loams overlaying deep free-draining gravels.
-These soils are well suited to hop growing and are characterised by low-to-moderate natural levels of fertility and variations in soil depth, typical of a former flood plain.
+The soil at our Tapawera hop farm is comprised of alluvial silt and sandy loams overlaying deep free-draining gravels.
+These soils are well suited to hop growing.
+They are characterised by low-to-moderate natural levels of fertility and variations in soil depth, typical of a former flood plain.

 The predominant soil type is Motupiko silt loams derived from Moutere gravels, with low-to-moderate natural levels of fertility and free draining stony topsoil.